Where Rachel met Bob

-(Image: Rebecca Kennedy, far left, with fellow Academy students at Cannes Lions)
+(Image: Rachel Kennedy, far left, with fellow Academy students at Cannes Lions)

 CANNES LIONS: What made you decide to apply for the Academy?